If you are interested in scheduling an appointment, please contact the provider directly.

 Mary Roy, MSW, LICSW

 Mary Roy is a psychotherapist with over twenty years experience serving individuals and families from widely diverse backgrounds, orientations and life experiences.
 Mary's approach is strength-based, respectful, and compassionate.
 In addition to her private practice, she has worked in community agencies, hospitals, and homes of critically ill adults and children on hospice and palliative care.
-Mary loves working with families and has supervised and trained therapists using Virginia Satir's Growth Model.
+Mary loves working with individual adults to integrate more choice into their daily lives and align their actions with their deepest values.
 She has a long standing Insight Meditation practice of her own and has integrated mindfulness practices into her work since 1997.

 Teresa Williams, MSW, LICSW